smm2005/Movie-Catalog/README.md

 Besides the client and server, there also exists the H2 in-memory database powered by the server, with queries for set-up and modification written in SQL.

+## How To Setup Application on Local Machine

+See the Setup.md document in the "docs" folder for more information

 ## Screenshots

 ![Landing Page](docs/screenshots/landingpage.png)